Sign up to our Newsletter

 A Paralegal

 Paralegals are integral parts of any law firm.
 These professionals essentially provide any and all support to the law firm or lawyer they work with.
-Their roles may include some of the same responsibilities lawyers perform, such as legal research, conversing with clients and gathering evidence, and filing briefs.
+Their roles may include some of the same responsibilities lawyers perform, such as legal research, conversing with clients gathering evidence, and filing briefs.

 In order to become a paralegal, you must complete an associate’s degree, bachelor’s degree, or post-bachelor’s certification in paralegal studies.
 Depending on the education you choose to pursue, it’ll take approximately one to four years to become a paralegal.